karelnagel/denograd/README.md

 # Goal - The easiest and fastest way to run and train models in JS/TS.

-Imaging all of these things working in browser and server with no install step, while still being fast:
+Soon everything should work like this in browser and server with no install step, while still being fast:

 ### Uses the fastest local runtime for Llama
 ```ts